cloudwithsk/cloudwithsk/README.md

 ## About Me ℹ️

 Hey there!
-I'm Simran, a recent graduate specializing in Cloud Computing from the International Institute of Information Technology Bangalore (IIITB), with a keen focus on AWS.
+I'm Simran, Cloud engineering Researcher at LJMU as part of Master's in Computer Science.
+My Post graduation involved software dev with specialization in Cloud Computing from the International Institute of Information Technology Bangalore (IIITB), with a keen focus on AWS.
 My journey into the AWS ecosystem is driven by a passion for innovation and a desire to contribute to the evolution of cloud computing.
 I am deeply interested in exploring career opportunities within AWS, particularly as an AWS Solutions Architect or Cloud Engineer.
 I love exploring new technologies and creating innovative solutions to solve real-world problems.
 Currently, I'm delving deeper into AWS services and expanding my knowledge in cloud architecture and deployment strategies.

 <!--
 ## About Me ℹ️